Nationwide Delivery €3.50 on orders over €35

 These are great as in each box you get 6 masks and a packet of markers (which can then be used for other colouring activities when away).
 I used to bring just one mask per child when we were eating out.
 That way, they didn’t rush through the activity in order to move onto the next mask and it meant that this activity could be used on several nights.
 I stock these in boxes of Princess Masks and Dinosaur Masks.

 These mosaics from Djeco are great as the stickers are raised foam so little hands can manage them.
 Each box contains 2 board pictures to complete and each picture (depending on your child’s ability and concentration) will take about an hour to complete.
-I stock the Elephant and Snail box and the Dinosaurs box.
+I stock the Dinosaurs box.

 These little books will probably bring you back to your own childhood.
 Each book contains 24 blank pages.
 However, when your child rubs over the pages with a coin, an outline picture appears.
 These can then be coloured using your markers from the Mask sets or the Magic Velvet sets!
 I stock these in Farm and Animals.